nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Editing a student

-1. Editing a student while all students are being shown<br>
+**Editing a student while all students are being shown<br>**
 Prerequisites: List all students using the `list` command.
 Multiple students in the list.

   * Test case: `edit 1 n/Alex`<br>
-      Expected: First contact is edited to have the name `Alex`.
+    Expected: First student is edited to have the name `Alex`.
 Details of the edited contact shown in the status message.

   * Test case: `edit 1`<br>
-      Expected: No person is edited.
+    Expected: No student is edited.
 Error details shown in the status message.

 Incorrect edit commands to try: `edit...`
 1. `edit x` where x is larger than the list size